The real reason for the (so called) low oil price

 They cannot do otherwise as this is what they have learned and challenging the toolset they are mentally equipped with would rattle the foundations their entire world is built on.
 This is not something they are prepared to accept.

 Who then will fill in the void?
 Easy – the roughneck entrepreneur and real businessman who will go out and cut his name into the world come what may.
-The one who will venture out and take no matter what amount of pain in order to reach his goal.
+The one who will venture out and take no matter what amount of pain to reach his goal.
 The one who believes in what he does and not in a company or a career or even a given product or process.
 The investor who bets his money on a new long-term development.
-He will challenge everything in order to get his way.
+He will challenge everything to get his way.

 Shale oil and gas has been made possible by such types and look where it has gotten us.
 OPEC lies in shambles and they very likely will never be back to hold sway over the world as they once did.
 Even if oil prices go back up again which one day they might, they have gotten a glimpse of hell and have felt its flames licking their corpses.